S3 method for class 'bage_mod'

 ## insert a missing value into outcome variable

-divorces_missing <- divorces
+divorces_missing <- nzl_divorces

 divorces_missing$divorces[1] <- NA